 Yet I often only have time to scan the headline.
 Here are the things I’m looking for:

 ❓ Does your headline tell me who you are?
-I want to know *quickly* what kind of work you do, position you hold, skill sets you possess, and/or industry you work in.
+I want to know *quickly* what kind of work you do, the position you hold, the skill sets you to possess, and/or the industry you work in.
 Recruiters do the same when they hunt for candidates!

 ❓ Are you a legitimate person?
 This may seem silly, but trust me, over the years I’ve gotten requests from some shady/fake accounts.